ibm-cloud-docs/openshift/openshift_versions_changelog.md

 ### Changelog for 3.11.170_1544_openshift, released 16 March 2020
 {: #311170_1544}

 The following table shows the changes that are included in the master and worker node update `3.11.170_1544_openshift`.
 Master patch updates are applied automatically.
-Worker node patch updates can be applied by updating or reloading the worker node.
-For more information, see [Update types](/docs/openshift?topic=openshift-openshift_versions#openshift_update_types).
+Worker node patch updates can be applied by updating or reloading the worker node For more information, see [Update types](/docs/openshift?topic=openshift-openshift_versions#openshift_update_types).
 {: shortdesc}

 | Component | Location | Previous | Current | Description |